Ex-Fleetwood Mac member Bob Welch dead

 Mick Fleetwood, one of the founding members of Fleetwood Mac and Welch's manager during his solo career, had remained in close contact with his former band mate over the years and told Reuters that Welch's suicide was "incredibly out of character."

-"He was a very, very profoundly intelligent human being and always in good humor, which is why this is so unbelievably shocking," he said.
+"He was a very, very profoundly intelligent human being and always in good humour, which is why this is so unbelievably shocking," he said.

 "If you look into our musical history, you'll see a huge period that was completely ensconced in Bob's work."